IPK-BIT/edal-pgp-knowledgebase/src/content/docs/04-pgp-repository/statistics.md

   order: 3
 ---

-In e!Dal's [Request – Statistics page](https://doi.ipk-gatersleben.de/report), you can find a compact overview about the accesses and downloads of all stored datasets.
+In e!Dal-PGP's [Request – Statistics page](https://doi.ipk-gatersleben.de/report), you can find a compact overview about the accesses and downloads of all stored datasets.
 For each dataset record, the following statistics are available:

   - The number of **Distinct IPs** by which a record was downloaded